oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 PAW setup for the GPAW Density Functional Theory package.
 Users can install setups manually using 'gpaw install-data' or use setups from this package.
 The versions of GPAW and GPAW-setups can be intermixed.

-**URL**
+**More Information**

 https://wiki.fysik.dtu.dk/gpaw/